aolchik/llm-agent/BACKLOG.md

 ## Pitch Formulation Agent

+feat: output to Google Docs

-feat: zero-shot pitch formulation agent
+feat: start from an initial pitch

+feat: refine directly on Google Docs

+feat: draw visual sketches

+feat: do breadcrumbing

+feat: bring good benchmarks

+feat: improve based on feedback

 ## Test Automation
 so that
-  previous fetures are supported at agent change understand the support of each platform to tests
+  previous features are supported at agent change understand the support of each platform to tests

 feat: feedback report for each task